.tm

 Nic.tm offers domain name purchase, registration, management and renewal as well as Internationalized Domain Name registration for entities who wish to register their domain names using local Turkmen language characters.

 It has been marketed as a domain for businesses with trademarks, due to the common use of "TM" in this context.

 Registrars

 Domains can be bought directly from the registry or from accredited registrars.
 The registry currently has registrars from 25 different countries.

 Domains can be transferred between accredited registrars via an Auth-Code.

+Second-level domains

+Since 2020, domain registration services in Turkmenistan are provided exclusively by the Türkmen Domen Economic Society.
+Türkmen Domen ES was founded in 2014 under the original name "Coordination Center of the National Domain of Turkmenistan" under the auspices of the Turkmenaragatnashyk Agency.
+The founders of the enterprise were Turkmentelecom, Altyn Asyr and Ashgabat City Telephone Network.

+The total number of domain names registered in Turkmenistan as of November 2023 is 1034.
+The full list is published on the Türkmen Domen ES website.